Early Childhood Education Grant for Families

 In order for your child to qualify for the grant he or she must be four years old at the beginning of the school year.
 Your family must also meet income requirements.
 If your child is four and on an Individualized Education Plan, your child can attend without your family meeting income requirements.

-All programs that receive Early Childhood Education funds are required to participate in Step Up To Quality, Ohio’s quality rating and improvement system.
+All programs that receive Early Childhood Education Grant funds are required to participate in Step Up To Quality, Ohio’s quality rating and improvement system.
 More information about Step Up To Quality can be found here.

-All children who participate in the Early Childhood Education program will be assessed using the Early Learning Assessment.
+All children who participate in the Early Childhood Education Grant program will be assessed using the Early Learning Assessment.
 Information on this assessment, including the reason why assessment is important and how the assessment works can be found here.

 Steps to enroll your child